-Intended outcome Success criteria Improved language and communication skills Assessments and observations indicate improved language and communication skills.
-SaLT discharge reports confirm improvements.
-Children will have made accelerated progress and gaps in learning exacerbated by the pandemic will have been addressed.
+Intended outcome Success criteria Children will have made accelerated progress and gaps in learning exacerbated by the pandemic will have been addressed.
 Standardised Assessments and Summative assessment data show children have reach aged related expectations.
-Observations and Book study will demonstrate progress Children are able to use strategies to support self-regulation appropriately and seek support when necessary Thrive action plans identify reparative intervention required to target gaps I social and emotional development and data tracked over the year demonstrates improved pupil profile scores (individual for each child) Parents/carers support learning at home, attend learning conversations and OM health referrals 100% attendance at Learning conversations Use of Mathletics; Spelling shed; TTRS and AR in line with KS expectations; home work is completed on time nd school and access remote sent due illness Attendance above 96% 100% compliance with Fast track/EWO
+Children are able to use strategies to support self-regulation appropriately and seek support when necessary Thrive data tracked over the year shows demonstrates improved scores (individual for each child) Parents/carers support learning at home, attend learning conversations and OM health referrals 100% attendance at Learning conversations Use of Mathletics; Spelling shed; TTRS and AR in line with KS expectations; home work is completed on time Children attend school and access remote learning if absent due illness Attendance above 96% 100% compliance with Fast track/EWO